Something Mysterious Is Killing Captive Gorillas

 A few feet away, a pulsating gray-and-white image of Mokolo’s heart appears on a portable ultrasound machine.
 Mike Selig, a staff veterinarian, watches the right ventricle flutter open to let in blood, and the left ventricle pump it out.
 Rhythmic and regular: good.
 Selig records Mokolo’s heart rate, then pushes a button to capture a photo.
 Later, he’ll measure the fluid that’s collected around Mokolo's heart cavity to make sure it hasn’t increased, and add the information to a national database.

 Like many captive male gorillas, Mokolo suffers from heart disease—specifically, fibrosing cardiomyopathy, a condition that turns red, healthy heart muscle into bands of white scar tissue too rigid to pump blood.
 Although heart disease is nearly absent in wild populations, it’s the leading killer of captive male gorillas around the world.
-Roughly 70 percent of adult male gorillas in North America have heart disease, and often die prematurely as a result.
+Roughly 70 percent of adult male gorillas in North America have heart disease, and many die prematurely as a result.
 Other great apes, such as orangutans and chimpanzees, suffer at similar rates.

 For more than a decade, zookeepers, veterinarians, epidemiologists and others have struggled to figure out why heart disease is so prevalent among captive apes, and how to prevent the animals from developing it.
 Now they may be closing in on answer—one that lies not in the 20-ounce time bombs housed in gorillas’ chests, but in the microscopic bacteria that flourish in their guts.